giulianopz/giulianopz.github.io/_posts/2023-12-16-mapping-hosts-ports.md

 comments_id: 3
 ---

-When you develop some sort of processes exchanging data over a network interface on your local environment, you often stumble upon the issues of:
+When you develop a web application or work with processes exchanging data over a network interface on your local machine, you often stumble upon the issues of:
 - resolving [hostnames and domain names](https://superuser.com/questions/59093/difference-between-host-name-and-domain-name) to localhost
-- mapping a source port (usually 80, the default for HTTP) to the destination port (your server is listening to)
+- and optionally, mapping a source port (usually 80, the default for HTTP) to the destination port (your server is listening to).

 For example, you may have a small Kubernetes cluster (e.g. [k3d](https://k3d.io)) on your machine which needs to pull images from a local image registry by its hostname (let's say `registry.io`).
-Vice versa, you want to push images to that registry by its name from your local machine, which does not know the registry name by default.
+Vice versa, you want to push images to that registry by its name from your local machine, which does not know how to resolve the registry name.
+In both cases, the docker daemon running in your machine must be able to access the registry.

-//TODO kubelet

-> Note: you could just use `localhost:port` and skip all of the following rigmarole if you published the registry container's port, but I cherry-picked the local registry case for the sake of simplicity.
+> Note: you could just use `localhost:port` and skip all of the following rigmarole, but sometimes it's not what you want.

 ## Quick and Dirty Solution

-The quick and dirty solution for it is to add an entry to [`/etc/hosts`](https://linux.die.net/man/5/hosts) mapping a domain name to `127.0.0.1`, e.g.:
+The quick and dirty solution for it is to add an entry to [`/etc/hosts`](https://linux.die.net/man/5/hosts) mapping a domain name to `127.0.0.1`:
 ```bash
 $ head -n3 /etc/hosts
 127.0.0.1	localhost